This post may contain affiliate links – read our full disclosure

 The honey bee is the most well-known bee in the world.
 By far not the only important insect, honey bees are important.
 They are pollinators of many plants that provide food for humans and wildlife.

 The honey bee diet consists of nectar, honey and pollen.
 Normally insects are not something that bees eat.

-But, wasps also enjoy an occasional nip of sweet nectar.
+While wasps also enjoy an occasional nip of sweet nectar.
 This is the reason they are such a bother at picnics.
 Wasps eat meat.